rust-lang/reference/src/abi.md

 > Types with *simd abi requirements* may be passed using special registers that aren't always available to code.

 > [!NOTE]
 > Notably References and pointers to types with *simd abi requirements* do not have *simd abi requirements*.
+> Only direct parameters and return values are affected by *simd abi requirements*.

 > [!NOTE]
 > The `repr(simd)` attribute cannot be used by Rust code, only by the standard library.
+The name used here is for *exposition only*.

 r[abi.compatibility.simd-target-feature]
 A type with *simd abi requirements* may have one or more [*salient target features*][target_feature] .
 In the case of an aggregate type, the set of [*salient target features*][target_feature] is the union of the set of [*salient target features*][target_feature] of each field with *simd abi requirements*.

+r[abi.compatibility.simd-target-feature-x86]
 > [!TARGET-SPECIFIC]
 > On x86 and x86-64, the [*salient target features*][target_feature] of the `simd` types are:
 > * [`__m128`], [`__m128i`], [`__m128f`], and [`__m128d`] (128-bit vector types): `sse`